The Columbus Campus is closed: More

 - Official transcripts from other college(s) attended (sent directly by the other college(s) to Columbus State’s Records Office).
-A photocopy of all previous college transcripts MUST be included with your dental hygiene application as well.

 - Application to Columbus State (if not a current student).
 Note: Students MUST apply to Columbus State Community College before they can apply to the Dental Hygiene program.

-4. Required Documentation to be submitted to the Dental Hygiene Program......Note: We will only accept your application IF it is included as part of your application packet.
+4. Required Application Documentation to be submitted to the Dental Hygiene Program......Note: We will only accept your application IF it is included as part of your application packet.
 You must initial the Dental Hygiene Application Packet Checklist indicating that ALL items are included in the packet.
 If ALL items are not included in the packet, your application will not be considered.
 Items to be included in the packet (must be returned in Columbus State envelope given to you at the mandatory information session) are: